Frieze or Plush Carpet — What's Really The Better Choice?

 Should I Choose Frieze Carpet or Plush Carpet?—The Final Verdict

-As you can see, both plush carpeting and frieze carpets make great options for anyone looking to add new carpeting to their home, as they are both classic and popular choices.
-The ultimate decision on which type to choose comes down mainly to your budget and the look that you want to achieve.
+As you can see, both plush carpeting and frieze carpets are great options for anyone looking to add new carpeting to their home, as they are both classic and popular.
+The ultimate decision on which type to choose comes mainly from your budget and the look you want.

 However, if you're looking to install carpets in more informal or heavily used areas, such as those that you use to relax and unwind, the informal look of a frieze carpet makes a great and cozy option.
 It gives off a comfortable vibe, comes in neutral colors, and feels warm and comfortable on your feet.

-In fact, you'll find frieze carpets in a variety of colors and patterns to match the look of your room and its decor, so it's strongly worth considering if you need new flooring in your home.
+You'll find frieze carpets in various colors and patterns to match the look of your room and its decor, so it's strongly worth considering if you need new flooring in your home.